capnmidnight/UnityLibraryManagement/README.md

     1. `ChuckNorris/` - an example of writing a .NET Standard 2.0 DLL, that itself consumes .NET Standard 2.0 dependencies, acquired out of NuGet.
     2. `ChuckNorris.Console/` - a .NET Core 3.1 app that exercises the `ChuckNorris` DLL
     3. `ChuckNorris.Unity/` - a .NET Framework v4.7.2 DLL that collects together the dependencies of `ChuckNorris`, getting around the issue of .NET Standard 2.0 libraries deploying with a `dependencies.json` file.
+    4. `ChuckNorris.UnityFull/` - the same as `ChuckNorris.Unity`, but also imports Unity's own libraries and implements a MonoBehaviour.

 ### SDK-Style project files